lwitkowski/aero-offers/README.md

 [![CD - Backend (api, jobs)](https://github.com/lwitkowski/aero-offers/actions/workflows/cd-backend.yaml/badge.svg)](https://github.com/lwitkowski/aero-offers/actions/workflows/cd-backend.yaml)

 ### Project structure (building blocks /  deployment units)
-- `frontend` - vue.js application deployed as dockerized static web app served by nginx
+- `ui` - vue.js application deployed as dockerized static web app served by nginx
 - `backend/api` - python flask app with few REST endpoints, reversed proxied by nginx serving frontend (not exposed directly to the internet).
 - `backend/jobs` - python scripts triggered by scheduled job (e.g once a day).
 Please mind those jobs may be much much more resource heavy than API, and should not be triggered from within `api` container which is optimised to handle REST api traffic.
     - `job_fetch_offers` - scans few portals (e.g. soaring.de) and stores new offers in the database (not yet classified)